Carlisle Indian Industrial School: Society of American Indians

-The Carlisle Indian School was a well-spring for the Society of American Indians, the first Indian rights organization created by and for Indians.
+The Carlisle Indian School was a wellspring for the Society of American Indians, the first Indian rights organization created by and for Indians.
 The society was a group of about fifty prominent Native American intelligentsia who exchanged views collectively confronting their tribes and gave birth to Pan-Indianism.
 The organization was influenced by the Carlisle experience and dedicated to self-determination and preserving Native American culture.
 From 1911 to 1923, the society was forefront in the fight for Indian citizenship and the passage of the Indian Citizenship Act of 1924.

 Founding members included Dr. Carlos Montezuma, Dr. Charles Eastman, Angel De Cora, Zitkala-Ša and Chauncey Yellow Robe.
 The Society of American Indians printed a quarterly literary journal, American Indian Magazine.
 Dr. Montezuma joined Pratt at the Carlisle Indian School as a resident physician from 1895 to 1897.
 Montezuma, a correspondent with Pratt since 1887, was drawn to the noble experiment at Carlisle.
 The physician Charles Eastman and his wife, Elaine Goodale Eastman, and children, resided at Carlisle in 1899, and were frequent visitors and lecturers.